taotriad/BabySomnia/A_brief_history_of_Minx.md

 Minx' concept was cute.

 History:
-* 2014-08-09: First perofmance at Oak Valley Summertime Festival.
+* 2014-08-09: First performance at Oak Valley Summertime Festival.
 * 2014-09-15: Group officially announced as Minx.
 * 2014-09-18: Why Did You Come to My Home? (digital single only) (**debut**)
 * 2015-07-02: Love Shake (mini album; a cover of a B-side from Dal★Shabet) (**first—and only—comeback**)